 The Leadership at MYSA is reflected across multiple areas, including:

 MYSA is the only multicultural youth specific organisation that has achieved accreditation with Australian Service Excellence Standards (ASES).
-This is an internationally accredited quality improvement program owned by the State Department for Communities and Social Inclusion (DCSI).
+This is an internationally accredited quality improvement program owned by the Department of Human Services.

 MYSA has initiated, developed and implemented a range of innovative programs.
 MYSA's achievements have been recognised through several awards including Governor's Multicultural Awards and the African Australian Achievement Awards.